Categorized | Features

 The larynx, or voice box, is a hormone-dependent organ.
 In teenage boys, increased testosterone production causes the vocal folds (vocal chords) to thicken, lengthen and mature.
 The cartilage of the larynx grows, further influencing the tone of voice.
 It also tilts slightly, resulting in a bump on the throat—the Adam’s Apple.
 This is a process that happens over time as the teen matures.

 Trans men conversely, are often started on the highest recommended dose of testosterone, bringing about changes that would normally occur over several years in a much shorter time.
-Testosterone therapy makes the vocal folds grow thicker but they are restricted in length by the size of the larynx (which is typically smaller in trans men than in bio-males.)
+Testosterone therapy makes the vocal folds grow thicker but they are restricted in length by the size of the larynx (which is typically smaller in trans men than in cis gender men.)
 Cartilage growth is said to only happen during puberty5, and early cartilage ossification caused by testosterone further limits the growth of the trans male larynx.

 In his groundbreaking study however, Alexandros Constansis revealed that his 39-year old larynx had indeed grown wider within the first year of HRT.6 Working with a group of FTM singers, Constansis noted that the most common characteristic among study participants was what he called “entrapped vocality.”7 The symptoms—persistent hoarseness and the inability to access and control certain areas of vocal range—were attributed to an inadequately enlarged larynx, due to age and the early onset of laryngeal cartilage ossification.
 (In some people, this ossification actually improves their singing voice, as the “hardened” larynx is better able to support the vocal folds.)